rokudev/SceneGraphDeveloperExtensions/documentation/1-components.md

 #### <a id="componentcontroller#functions"></a>Functions
 * <a id="componentcontroller#functions#show"></a>**show**
-    * Function that has to be called when you want to add view to view stack, and set focus to view
+    * Function that has to be called when you want to add view to view stack, and set focus to view* <a id="componentcontroller#functions#setup"></a>**setup**
+    * A function that allows to set up the view and initiate related content manager prior adding it to the stack with "show" function.
+This is optional as the view gets set up automatically behind the scenes once added to the stack.

 ### <a id="componentcontroller#sample"></a>Sample of usage:
     ' in Scene context in channel